Demonstrate leadership in Indigenous Relations.

 Business Development

-Business development is defined as the commitment of resources (time and money) to the development of business relationships with Aboriginal-owned businesses.
+Business development is defined as the commitment of resources (time and money) to the development of business relationships with Indigenous-owned businesses.
 These activities are sustained through mutual benefit.
 Capacity building and mentorship also directly relate to sustaining, enhancing or developing future business development.

 Community Relationships